 Tachiki Kannon (Tachikizan Anyo-ji Temple)

-In the early Heian Period (794-1885), it is said that this monk, Kukai, was in his 42nd year (said to be an unlucky age) and carved a life-sized statue of the bodhisattva Kannon from a sacred tree at this temple.
+In the early Heian Period (794-1885), it is said that this Kukai was in his 42nd year (said to be an unlucky age) when he carved a life-sized statue of the bodhisattva Kannon from a sacred tree at this temple.
 In the 1,200 years since then, this statue of Kannon has become known for its ability to ward off misfortune.

 |Address||1231 Okuyama, Nango-cho, Ishiyama, Otsu City|

 Right in front of "Tachiki Kannon-mae" bus stop, reached by Keihan Bus from JR Ishiyama Station

 ・ Approx. 15 min from Meishin Expressway Seta Nishi-Higashi Interchange

 ・ Approx. 5 min from Kyoshi Bypass Nango Interchange, then climb approx. 800 stone steps (Takes approx. 20 minutes)

 Saturdays....
 8:30 a.m. - 4:30 p.m.